 Please use the University’s coronavirus testing facility regularly if you use our study space.
 If you need access to materials for study, please use the click and collect service.
 Spaces in the Library are for silent individual study only, due to social distancing guidelines.
 There is no access to group study facilities.

-The Edward Boyle and Laidlaw Libraries are open with bookable study spaces available for University of Leeds staff and students, and NHS members.
-If you are able to study from home, please stay at home and do not travel to campus.
+The Edward Boyle and Laidlaw Libraries are open for essential use only for University of Leeds staff and students, and NHS members.
+Please do not come to the Library unless you absolutely have to, stay at home and do not travel to campus.

 Edward Boyle Library study spaces